 It will get easier in time though and you’ll just have to trust in the learning process, try to stay on course and eventually things will become easier.

-I really can’t emphasize enough how important it is to keep on trying to communicate with local speakers, as this will give you such good feedback and a very clear view of how far you’ve progressed.
+I really can’t emphasize enough how important it is to keep on trying to communicate with local speakers, as this will give you great feedback and a very clear view of how far you’ve progressed.